libarchive, bsdtar, pkg_add

 Libarchive is a programming library that can create and read several different streaming archive formats, including most popular tar variants, several cpio formats, and both BSD and GNU ar variants.
 It can also write shar archives and read ISO9660 CDROM images and ZIP archives.
 The bsdtar program is an implementation of tar(1) that is built on top of libarchive.
 It started as a test harness, but has grown into a feature-competitive replacement for GNU tar.
 The bsdcpio program is an implementation of cpio(1) that is built on top of libarchive.

 The bsdtar archiving program is built on libarchive, so offers a variety of modern features.
 One unusual feature it offers is the ability to function as a format-conversion filter, reading entries from one archive and emitting an archive in a different format with the same contents.
 This feature was simple to implement because libarchive's robust automatic format detection makes it unnecessary to specify the format of the input archive.
-More details are available in the bsdtar documentation above.
+More details are available in the bsdtar documentation.

 Why?

-A few years ago, there was a debate on one of the mailing lists about the FreeBSD package tools.
+Sometime around 2001, there was a debate on one of the mailing lists about the FreeBSD package tools.
 The debate concerned two interrelated questions:

 After looking into it a bit, I concluded that tar/gzip and tar/bzip2 were fine formats and that the performance problems were purely implementation issues.